AndySmile/HtmlOutputter-Extension/README.md

 within your project.
 You'll find it here: http://sourceforge.net/apps/mediawiki/cppunit/index.php?title=Main_Page

 ## Change Log
-v1.1.0
+### v1.1.0
-	- Added new to be able to assign a particular path to an extern stylesheet
+	- Added new method to be able to assign a particular path to an extern stylesheet

 ## License